Keeping our Children Safe

 The purpose of Wayland Junior Academy’s Safeguarding Policy is to ensure every child who is a registered pupil at our academy is safe and protected from harm.

-Mrs S Warnes is the Alternative Designated Safeguarding Lead Professional.
+Ms I Mair, Mrs S Warnes (Inclusion Manager) and Mrs V Spencer are the Alternative Designated Safeguarding Lead Professionals.

 The following policies and documents cover our safeguarding procedures:

 - Our The use of mobile phones, cameras and social media sites

 - Our Attendance Policy